-Darmera’s flower stalks emerge from the ground on naked stems in spring, and are followed by cupped, rounded but indented leaves up to 24 inches across.
-The foliage forms a lovely, vase-like clump, 4 feet tall and 3 feet wide.
-The flower clusters are composed of many 5-petaled, starry, pink or white florets with conspicuous stamens.
-This native of the western U.S. is found growing along woodland stream banks, and helps to add a tropical look to temperate gardens.
-Darmera makes a distinct and long-lasting foliage statement in moist conditions, and exhibits autumn color also.
+Indian rhubarb’s flower stalks emerge from the ground on naked stems in spring and are followed by cupped, rounded but indented leaves up to 24 inches across.
+The foliage forms a lovely, vaselike clump 4 feet tall and 3 feet wide.
+The flower clusters are composed of many five-petaled, starry, pink or white florets with conspicuous stamens.
+This native of the western United States is found growing along woodland stream banks and helps add a tropical look to temperate gardens.
+Indian rhubarb makes a distinct and long-lasting foliage statement in moist conditions, and it exhibits autumn color.

 Noteworthy CharacteristicsLarge leaves and clusters of starry flowers on naked stems.

 CarePlant in sun or partial shade and moist or boggy soil.
 It can tolerate drier conditions as well.

 PropagationSow seed in a cold frame in spring or fall.
 Divide in spring.

 - Plant Width : 1 to 3 feet